PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-In a situation such as this example, <code>Weapon</code> could be used to define a wide range of different weapons by using different ScriptableObject assets to define aspects of the weapon's behavior.
+In a situation such as this example, <code>Weapon</code> could be used to define a wide range of weapons by using different combinations of ScriptableObject assets to define aspects of the weapon's behavior.
 Furthermore, if, for example, all rocket-based weapons eventually need to switch to a different projectile, updating the <code>ProjectileScriptable</code> they reference will propagate those changes to all impacted <code>Weapon</code> instances.
 In this way, ScriptableObjects can improve the flow of development by creating systems that can easily combine reusable parts while allowing for those shared parts to be simultaneously updated across all usages.
 </p>

 <p>
 Within <span class="book-title">Boba Eye</span>, this general technique is used for defining data that may need to be shared by different instances of objects across scenes.
 For example, all flavors are defined as ScriptableObjects that contain information such as the name of the flavor and its color.
 Thus, I can create assets outlining each possible flavor and pass those assets to any GameObject that requires flavor information (such as drink particles).
-Furthermore, I can easily define more flavors or alter the definition of existing flavors without having to manually update the related information across multiple locations.
+With this approach, I can easily define more flavors or alter the definition of existing flavors without having to manually update the related information across multiple locations.
 </p>

 <p>
-ScriptableObjects are widely used across <span class="book-title">Boba Eye</span>.
-They also serve as the basis of systems such as customer definition, where a combination of ScriptableObjects defining the appearance, taste preferences, and speech patterns of a customer can be combined to easily create new cafe guests.
+ScriptableObjects are widely used across <span class="book-title">Boba Eye</span>, also serving as the basis of systems such as customer definition, where a combination of ScriptableObjects defining the appearance, taste preferences, and speech patterns of a customer can be combined to easily create new cafe guests.
 </p>

 <p>
-In this way, ScriptableObjects were a key component in creating maintainable, extensible game systems as they allowed me to develop frameworks which could be easily filled to create new flavors, customers, and more.
-To tie this back to my initial thesis, ScriptableObjects are an easy-to-use and convenient tool in Unity that promote a more data-driven approach to system design.
+In this way, ScriptableObjects were a key component in creating maintainable, extensible game systems as they allowed me to develop frameworks which could be easily navigated to create new flavors, customers, and more.
+Returning to my overarching goal when developing this game, ScriptableObjects are an easy-to-use and convenient tool in Unity that promote a more data-driven approach to system design.
 However, don't forget about ScriptableObjects just yet as they are also a key ingredient in a powerful decoupling technique!
 </p>

 <span class="anchor" id="channels"></span>